-The purpose of the Online Faculty Handbook is to provide online faculty members, particularly those who are new to Bluefield College, with a summary of policies, regulations, practices, and expectations.
+The purpose of the Online Faculty Handbook is to provide online faculty members, particularly those who are new to Bluefield University, with a summary of policies, regulations, practices, and expectations.
 The goals of the handbook include:

-- Articulating the mission and goals of the online programs at Bluefield College. - Providing technical and pedagogical support and resources for faculty teaching online and hybrid courses. - Informing faculty of mandatory policies and procedures that relate to online and distance education courses. - Defining best practices in online education and how to incorporate those practices into course design and delivery.
+- Articulating the mission and goals of the online programs at Bluefield University. - Providing technical and pedagogical support and resources for faculty teaching online and hybrid courses. - Informing faculty of mandatory policies and procedures that relate to online and distance education courses. - Defining best practices in online education and how to incorporate those practices into course design and delivery.

-Faculty members should also consult the Bluefield College Academic Catalog for information on academic programs and policies.
+Faculty members should also consult the Bluefield University Academic Catalog for information on academic programs and policies.
+The latest undergraduate and graduate catalogs can be found at Academic Resources for Students and Faculty (bluefield.edu).

-BCOnline Mission Statement
+BU Online Mission Statement

-The mission of online education at Bluefield College is to support student learning and develop transformational servant leaders by building and delivering high quality, Christ-centered educational programs and support services.
+The mission of online education at Bluefield University is to support student learning and develop servant leaders by building and delivering high quality, Christ-centered educational programs and support services.

-To achieve its mission, Bluefield College will:
+To achieve its mission, Bluefield University will:

-- Provide technological services to support faculty and students - Ensure that services are in place to support accessibility needs - Support the development and evaluation of online, hybrid, off-campus, and hybrid courses - Create opportunities for faculty training in best practices in online learning - Act as a liaison between the colleges, departments, academic affairs and other campus stakeholders in the development and implementation of online policies and procedures.
+- Provide technological services to support faculty and students. - Ensure that services are in place to support accessibility needs - Support the development and evaluation of online, hybrid, and off-campus courses - Create opportunities for faculty training in best practices in online learning - Act as a liaison between the schools, departments, academic affairs and other campus stakeholders in the development and implementation of online policies and procedures.